Richard Wolffenstein (chemist)

 Richard Wolffenstein (21 August 1864 - 5 June 1926) was a German chemist.

 He discovered acetone peroxide in 1895 by reacting acetone with hydrogen peroxide.

 The Wolffenstein-Böters reaction, which he discovered in 1913, was an alternative production method for explosives.

 Biography

-Wolffenstein studied in Leipzig, Heidelberg, Munich and Berlin.
-He was awarded his doctor title in 1888, and became an assistant at the veterinary hochschule in Berlin, and later in Breslau under Albert Ladenburg.
-In 1893, he returned to the Technische Hochschule, now called Technische Universität Berlin, where he gained his habilitation in 1895 and became professor of chemistry in 1921.
+Wolffenstein studied at Leipzig University, Heidelberg University, the Ludwig-Maximilians-Universität München, and the Friedrich Wilhelm University of Berlin.
+He was awarded his doctor title in 1888, and became an assistant at the Veterinary Technische Hochschule Berlin, and later at the University of Breslau under Albert Ladenburg.
+In 1893, he returned to the Technische Hochschule Berlin, now called Technische Universität Berlin, where he obtained his habilitation in 1895 and became professor of chemistry in 1921.